 So I have two questions.

-One, what what advice would you give the Trump administration on how to deal with the with Obama shattered government?
+One, what advice would you give the Trump administration on how to deal with Obama's shadow government?

-And two, is this the big gift for the Republicans to finally uh do away with the Trump and with Trump and his administration?
+And two, is this the big gift for the Republicans to finally do away with Trump and his administration?

-CNN would love nothing more than to report that the that the Republicans see this as an opportunity to finally discredit Trump and get rid of him.
+CNN would love nothing more than to report that the Republicans see this as an opportunity to finally discredit Trump or get rid of him.

 And that's exactly what this story looks like.